boazbk/tcs/lec_08a_restricted_models.md

 # Restricted computational models

+> # { .objectives }
+* See that Turing completeness is not always a good thing
+* See two important examples of non-Turing-complete, always-halting formalisms: _regular expressions_ and _context-free grammars_.
+* See the pumping lemmas for both these formalisms, and examples of non regular and non context-free languages.

 >_"Happy families are all alike; every unhappy family is unhappy in its own way"_,  Leo Tolstoy (opening of  the book "Anna Karenina").